royandri/royandri/README.md

 # Hi there, I'm Roy Andri  👋

 Hi, I'm [Roy Andri](https://instagram.com/roy_andri), a passionate self taught programmer from Indonesia.
-Most of my time is not spent on writing code, but to find the best way how to write the code better 😄 .
+Most of my time is not spent on writing code, but to find the best way how to write the code better.
 I'm a Full-Stack developer that usually work with JavaScript / Typescript (React, Vue, Node) Golang and Laravel.

 #### About Me
 - Working as a Software Engineer for an Ecommerce Enabler startup based in Indonesia